tiagoirineu/personal_blog/content/post/2022-05-01-day-11-time/index.markdown

 ```
 We will use the *tidyquant* package to access data from [FRED](https://fred.stlouisfed.org/).
 This is a FED data repository with plenty of economic data.

-First we download the data using the code below.
+First, we download the data using the code below.

 ```r